In this post, we'll cover two simple ways to extract Exif (Exchangeable image file) data from images.

 From here you can click on the Map Link.
 FxIF links to OpenStreetMap.
 You can also copy the GPS Coordinates and paste into Google if you prefer Google maps.

 For method 2, we'll use an application to view the Exif data.
-There are a number of applications out there, but Opanda IExif is simple and effective.
-With Opanda, you open the image or drag the image into Opanda that you want to view the Exif data on.
+There are a number of applications out there, but Opanda IExif is simple and effective, even if it is old :) With Opanda, you open the image or drag the image into Opanda that you want to view the Exif data on.
 The Opanda "Exif" view shows information similar to here:

 The "GPS" view shows information similar to below.
 You can also right-click on the globe next to GPS and select "Locate Spot on Map by GPS", which will open the coordinates in Google maps.